goradd/gofile/README.md

 Gofile exports the ModulePaths() function as a library so you can build your own module aware tools.

+When specifying files using glob patterns (i.e *.txt), surround the file specifier with quotes so that gofile will process the pattern rather than the operating system.

+`
+gofile remove "github.com/myproj/proj/*.tmp"
+`
 ## Installation

 ```shell